 Why do I need this test?

-You may have this test if your doctor suspects you have been exposed to
+You may have this test if your health care provider thinks you have been exposed to

 You work in a slaughterhouse and have symptoms of the illness.